Babesiosis

 - Low-level parasitemia may not be visible on donor blood smears, yet can still transmit disease

-- Often results in severe cases as recipients of blood products often immune compromised or have significant comorbidities
+- Often results in severe cases as recipients of blood products are often immune compromised or have significant comorbidities

 Pediatric Considerations

-Transmission can occur in utero and during delivery; youngest reported case was a 4-wk-old infant.
+Transmission can occur in utero and during delivery; youngest reported case was a 4-wk-old infant

 Citation

-* When formatting your citation, note that all book, journal, and database titles should be italicized* Article titles in AMA citation format should be in sentence-case
+* Article titles in AMA citation format should be in sentence-case

 TY - ELEC